 Japanese milk bread is unlike any other bread out there.
 Extremely soft, fluffy and flakey texture that is a product of the tangzhong method.
 The first time I tried making it I failed terribly, but after a few tweaks to the recipe it is now perfect.
-I use this same recipe to make hotdog/burger buns and loaves of bread.
+I will be going through two ways to make this recipe.
+One will be to make the perfect dinner rolls, and the other will be to make the softest loaf of bread.

 Key steps and ingredients for Japanese milk bread

 Tangzhong method: The tangzhong method uses flour, water, and milk, cooked down into a paste like substance which is then added as a dough ingredient.
+You want to cook it down until you can pick all of it up in a spoon.
 What this does is make the bread softer and more springy.
 This is an essential step and you definitely don’t want to skip it.
 Even after a few days, my bread is still really soft and springy.

-Active dry yeast: With active dry yeast you will need to activate it in lukewarm before using.
+Active dry yeast/instant yeast: With active dry yeast you will need to activate it in lukewarm before using.
 Alternatively, you can use instant yeast which does not require any activating.
-However, I would still add the 1/4 cup of water to maintain hydration level.
+However, I would still add the 2 tbsp of water to maintain hydration level.

 Softened butter: Make sure your butter is softened, not melted and be patient when mixing the butter in.
 When you initially try to add the butter, the dough will break, but after a couple minutes, you will see the butter incorporate into the dough better.